eurus08/euler-problems-implementation/Problem_4/euler4.md

 # Euler Problem 4
 ## Largest Palindrome Product

-A palindromic number reads the same both ways.
+A palindromic number reads the same from both left to right and right to left.
 The largest palindrome made from the product of two 2-digit numbers is $9009 = 91 \times 99$

 Find the largest palindrome made from the product of two 3-digit numbers.

-### Solution
+## Solution
 Every 3 digit number is between the numbers $100 - 999$ we need to find two numbers whose product is the largest palindrome.

 A Palindrome is a number which is equal to its reverse.
 Eg. $9009 = 9009$.
 Hence to check if a number is a palindrome we need to find the reverse of the number and if its equal to it the number is equal to its reverse.

-TO find the reverse of a number, we use the modulo operator and the with base 10. which would give a remainder of the last digit of any number every time.
+To find the reverse of a number, we use the modulo operator and the with base 10. which would give a remainder of the last digit of any number every time.
 The algorithm is as follows:

 #### Algorithm: Reverse an Integer